Jon T. Benn

-Jon T. Benn (30 July 1935 – 9 December 2018) was a businessman, entrepreneur, and actor, who most notably played the mob boss in Way of the Dragon.
+Jon Toby Benn (30 July 1935 – 9 December 2018) was a businessman, entrepreneur, and actor, who most notably played the mob boss in Way of the Dragon.
 He was also an adventurer of sorts.

 He wrote a book in reference to Bruce Lee, Remembering Bruce Lee, and subsequently opened a restaurant in Hong Kong, called "the Bruce Lee Cafe".

 Background

 A businessman rather than an actor, Jon T. Benn was the oldest out of five children born to Louis and Florence Benn.
 He was a tall man, standing at 6.4 who had a liking for fine food, fine drink, fine clothes and pretty women.
 From his part in Bruce Lee's Way of the Dragon, he had become something of a cult hero.
 The Hong Kong entrepreneur would get recognition, not only in his country of residence but abroad as well.
 In many films, Benn has appeared as the cigar smoking Caucasian villain.